mauriciovictor/master-alias/README.md

 source ~/.zshrc   # or source ~/.bashrc
 ```

-2) Add an alias using a positional parameter:
+2) Add and run an alias using a positional parameter:

 ```bash
 master-alias add dk-fpm "docker exec -t $1 bash"